 Best AMD Ryzen 7 Processors for Top-end AMD Gaming PC

-Here are the best AMD Ryzen 7 Octa-core processors for delivering an ultimate performance both in gaming as well as in CPU bound applications or softwares.
-All the below mentioned AMD Ryzen processors are unlocked which means they can be overclocked and they support DDR4 RAM.
+Here are the best AMD Ryzen 7 Octa-core processors for delivering an ultimate performance both in gaming as well as in CPU-bound applications or software.
+All the below-mentioned AMD Ryzen processors are unlocked which means they can be overclocked and they support DDR4 RAM.